 “In order to secure the oil in the Middle East, the United States started the Persian Gulf War in 1990 under Bill Clinton.
 It was during the Gulf War that the military started using war machines—tanks, guns and bullets—made of depleted uranium.
 This is when I realized that all wars were simply about securing access to power sources.

-I painted Christa, Christ as a woman, hanging as in the original crucifixion images but hanging from the Tree of Life whose branches bore the fruit of dates, grapes and apples.
+I painted Christa, Christ as a woman, as in the original crucifixion images but hanging from the Tree of Life whose branches bore the fruits of dates, grapes and apples.

 A giclée (zhee-KLAY) is a fine art archival pigment print.
 A reproduction of an original artwork, which is digitally photographed and then precisely reproduced on a large format printer.

 Our giclées are printed using the longest lasting pigmented inks on the finest papers available.
 We use a water based pigment printer on pH balanced paper.
 The best quality prints are created with 12-color ink sets, as used by our printer.

 Currently, this is the only format in which to acquire many of Mayumi’s large thangka paintings.